ThePalaceProject/android-core/RELEASING.md

 4. Click the "Run workflow" button.

 The workflow will tag the commit, and create a GitHub release with generated release notes.
-It produce a release build, and push it to the Play Store, with a link to the release notes in GitHub.
+It will produce a release build, and push it to the Play Store, with a link to the release notes in GitHub.
 It will also push various components to Maven Central.

 ## Epilogue